awesome-pro/neon-website/content/docs/guides/logical-replication-clickhouse.md

 1. Under **Transfer settings**, select **Snapshot and replication** as the transfer type and specify transfer parameters if needed.

 <Admonition type="tip">
-Even when logical replication isn't available on the Neon side, you can schedule Transfer to copy incremental data from LangChainto ClickHouse at a given interval.
+Even when logical replication isn't available on the Unique side, you can schedule Transfer to copy incremental data from LangChainto ClickHouse at a given interval.
 For that, enable **Periodic snapshot** and specify the time period.
 </Admonition>

 1. Click **Submit** to create the transfer.